-Fees, Salaries, Travel and SupportThanks to continuing support from the National Science Foundation, the costs for summer program participation in 2015 will be almost unchanged from those of summer 2014.
-However, the breakdown of the costs will be changed.
-The registration fee, charged to all participants, will be raised to $700.
-This increase will be effectively offset by a corresponding increase in the weekly housing subsidy, described in the next paragraph.
+Fees, Salaries, Travel and SupportThanks to continuing support from the National Science Foundation, the costs for summer program participation in 2018 will be almost unchanged from those of Summer 2017.
+The registration fee, charged to all participants, will be $650.
 The registration fee and a housing deposit are payable at the time an invitation to participate is accepted; the total prepayment will be equal to that of previous years.
 This prepayment is non-refundable if cancellation occurs after April 30.
 Individual participants are to provide their own salaries from their contracts, grants, fellowships, or regular appointments.
 Academic and research institutions and the funding agencies have recognized the value of participating in the Center and have been willing to pay summer salaries for work performed here.
 No funds are available for salaries for physicists.
 Note also that no food is included in the registration fee.

 Housing CostsParticipants will be billed for any outstanding balances due on the Tuesday of their last week in Aspen.
 Final payments are due by noon on Thursday.
 Each summer's housing costs vary, depending on availability of apartments.
 NSF support is applied to each participant's bill who is using housing arranged through the Aspen Center for Physics.
 Prices are well below the Aspen retail market, and housing selections include shared housing, studio apartments, and one-two- and three-bedroom apartments.